YingxuanHu/Rust-CLI/README.md

 ### Session Context and Semantic References

 Tracks working directory, repository root, and project type.
+The repo-awareness layer auto-detects manifests (Cargo.toml, package.json, etc.) so we can label the session (`Current project: llm_cli (Rust)`), route “run tests” or “build” to the correct toolchain, and keep workflows scoped to the right tree.
 Maintains input history and a window of recent outputs (last 5, max 2000 chars each).
 When reference words like "it", "that", or "the diff" are detected, relevant context is injected into the LLM prompt.
-This enables natural follow-up: "show status" followed by "commit it" works as expected.

 ### Intent Routing, Workflows, and Command Learning